The fusion of deuterium (D) and tritium (T) atoms has been proven in the laboratory to produce the highest energy gain

 Although different isotopes of light elements can be paired to achieve fusion, the deuterium-tritium (DT) reaction has been identified as the most efficient for fusion devices.
 ITER and future devices will use the hydrogen isotopes

 Deuterium can be distilled from all forms of water.
 It is a widely available, harmless, and virtually inexhaustible resource.
-In every cubic metre of seawater, for example, there are 33 milligrams of deuterium.
+In every cubic metre of seawater, for example, there are 33 grams of deuterium.
 Deuterium is routinely produced for scientific and industrial applications.

 Tritium is a fast-decaying radioelement of hydrogen which occurs only in trace quantities in nature.
 It can be produced during the fusion reaction through contact with lithium, however: tritium is produced, or "bred," when neutrons escaping the plasma interact with lithium contained in the blanket wall of the tokamak.